 1:00 p.m. - Lunch.
 Set Menu – Local recipes.
 You will have enough time for lunch, coffee and registration.
 The trip will depart for the Camp at about 2:30 p.m.

 2:30 p.m. - Depart for the Kinabatangan River en route to Uncle Tan's Wildlife Camp.
 You will travel by road to the jetty at the Kinabatangan River.
-The drive would be about 1 hour 45 minutes.
+The drive would be about 1 hour 30 minutes depending on traffic condition.

-4:30 p.m. - Arrive at the jetty at the Kinabatangan River and transfer to the boat.
+4:00 p.m. -Arrive at the jetty at the Kinabatangan River and transfer to the boat.
 At the jetty, please allow some time for our staff to load luggage and supplies into the boat.

-Where weather conditions permit, a river cruise would be conducted before arrival at Camp.
-This would be an introduction Safari for about 45 minutes to an hour.
-The boatman will zig-zag about to show you the wildlife.
+On the ride to camp the boatman will zig-zag about to show you the wildlife.
 When the boat changes directions, look towards that direction.
 The boatman could have seen something interesting.
 The guides will point out to you what they have seen.

-During the Safari, remember not to tease or shout at the animals.
+During the ride, remember not to tease or shout at the animals.
 We do not want to frighten them and make them shy of future safari boats.

 Dinner will be at about 8:00 p.m.